btellstrom/payloadGeneration/README.md

 ```

-set the size of the hashtable
+set the capacity of the hashtable
 ```
 --size
 ```

-set the length of the hashtable
+set the number of collisions wanted
 ```
 --length
 ```